-Trump Administration Flips Switch On Energy Efficient Light Bulbs
+Trump Administration Dims Rule On Energy Efficient Lightbulbs

-If it's been a few years since you shopped for a light bulb you might find yourself confused.
+If it's been a few years since you shopped for a lightbulb, you might find yourself confused.
 Those controversial curly-cue ones that were cutting edge not that long ago?
 Gone.
 (Or harder to find.)
-Thanks to a 2007 law signed by President George W. Bush, shelves these days are largely stocked with LED bulbs that look more like the traditional pear-shaped incandescent version, but use just one-fifth the energy.
+Thanks to a 2007 law signed by President George W. Bush, shelves these days are largely stocked with LED bulbs that look more like the traditional pear-shaped incandescent version but use just one-fifth the energy.

-A second wave of light bulb changes was set to happen.
-But now the Trump administration wants to undo an Obama-era regulation designed to make a wide array of specialty light bulbs more energy efficient.
+A second wave of lightbulb changes was set to happen.
+But now the Trump administration wants to undo an Obama-era regulation designed to make a wide array of specialty lightbulbs more energy efficient.

-At issue here are bulbs like decorative globes used in bathrooms, reflectors in recessed lighting, candle-shaped lights and three-way light bulbs.
+At issue here are bulbs such as decorative globes used in bathrooms, reflectors in recessed lighting, candle-shaped lights and three-way lightbulbs.
 The Natural Resources Defense Council says that, collectively, these account for about 2.7 billion light sockets, nearly half the conventional sockets in use in the U.S.

 A senseless rollback or an unlawful rule?

-At the very end of the Obama administration the Department of Energy decided these specialty bulbs should also be subject to efficiency requirements under the 2007 law.
+At the very end of the Obama administration, the Department of Energy decided these specialty bulbs should also be subject to efficiency requirements under the 2007 law.
 The lighting industry objected and sued to overturn the decision.

 "DOE, in our view, exceeded its authority," says Clark Silcox, general counsel for the National Electrical Manufacturers Association.

-NEMA argued that Congress never intended for the law to apply to all these other light bulbs.
+NEMA argued that Congress never intended for the law to apply to all these other lightbulbs.
 After President Trump took office the Energy Department agreed and proposed to reverse the agency's previous decision.

 "I just don't understand the rationale behind trying to turn back the clock," says Jason Hartke, president of the Alliance to Save Energy.
-"There aren't many people out there clamoring for outdated light bulbs that use four or five times as much energy."
+"There aren't many people out there clamoring for outdated lightbulbs that use four or five times as much energy."

 Critics say if the reversal is finalized it will mean higher energy bills for consumers and more pollution.